 For insect or arachnid identification requests, please submit your information to Ask a Curator or contact Dr. Gimmel at firstname.lastname@example.org.
 Be sure to include a photo, an indication of the animal’s size, and information about where and when it was observed.

 Our Museum specializes in preservation of dead specimens and does not possess expertise in raising butterflies and other insects.
 For our magnificent Butterflies Alive! exhibit in the Sprague Butterfly Pavilion, all butterflies are sent to us from farms as pupae.
+To learn more about this exhibit, check out our video series Butterfly Magic Window.
 If you have questions about raising live butterflies or other insects, the Butterfly Fun Facts site is a good place to start.

 Questions about the Museum’s recurring exhibit Butterflies Alive! should be directed to other departments.
 For general inquiries, contact email@example.com.
 For press information, contact Director of Marketing and Communications Briana Sapp Tivey at firstname.lastname@example.org.